LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson18.rst

 -----

 - Understand the structure of RESTful APIs
-- Understand the advantages using REST
+- Understand the advantages of using REST

 Objectives
 ----------